vquint23/monkey_business/README.md

+# Clone Note
+this clone repo is made so i can alter and edit the project without altering the submitted version (don't wanna mess up grading or anything)

 # Monkey Business

 Monkey Business is a 2D Platformer Game created using the Phaser engine.
 It was lovingly crafted by Jacob Joseph, V Quintana, and JJ Salvador.